 When these silos persist, growth strategy falters, and the impact on sales can be profound:

-• Inconsistent Product Narratives: Without cohesive messaging from Marketing and Product, Sales struggles to present a polished, unified value proposition.
+- Inconsistent Product Narratives: Without cohesive messaging from Marketing and Product, Sales struggles to present a polished, unified and differentiated value proposition.

 Unmasking Inefficiency: Leadership Blind Spots